 The class of 2022 came from a range of pre-MBA industries, the top three being financial services, consulting and non-profit.
 On average, students had an average of 4.5 years of work experience.

-The upcoming Yale MBA deadlines are as follows:
+The upcoming Yale SOM deadlines are as follows:

 Round 1: September 14, 2021